Actindo-AG/Documentation/PIM/Integration/02_ManageAttributeSets.md

   [comment]: <> (What file types are supported?
 What requirements?)

-3. Activate the *Move existing attributes into attribute groups specified in the file* toggle if you want to ???
+3. Enable the *Move existing attributes into attribute groups specified in the file* toggle if you want to ???

 [comment]: <> (---> what is this setting doing?)